 OVI / DUI Lawyer For Mount Vernon, Ohio

-This website page is for people seeking information on DUI/OVI in Mount Vernon, Ohio.
+Our lawyers represent clients for Mount Vernon, Ohio DUI / OVI, and this website page is for people seeking information on DUI/OVI cases there.
 DUI/OVI tickets in Mount Vernon are written by at least three law enforcement agencies: the Mount Vernon Police Department, the Knox County Sheriff’s Office, and the Ohio State Highway Patrol.
 Mount Vernon is the county seat of Knox County, and the misdemeanor DUI/OVI cases are filed in the Mount Vernon Municipal Court.

 If a not guilty plea is entered, the case will be scheduled for additional hearings.
 The second hearing is ordinarily a pretrial hearing.
 At this hearing, the prosecution and defense discuss the case and engage in plea negotiations.
 The case may be finished at this hearing.
 If the case is not finished at the pretrial, there may be a motion hearing for the judge to rule on the admissibility of evidence.
 If the case is not resolved at the motion hearing, it will be scheduled for a trial.
 At a trial, a jury or judge decides if the evidence proves the defendant’s guilt.
 If there is a guilty finding, a sentence hearing is held for the judge to impose the sentence.

 As the first court appearance is held soon after the ticket is issued, you’ll want to make some decisions fairly quickly.
 First, you’ll want to decide whether you will plead guilty or contest the case.
 Second, you’ll want to determine whether you will hire an attorney.
 Third, if you choose to hire an attorney, you’ll need to select an attorney to represent you.
 If you are contesting the case, you’ll want to select an attorney with experience and expertise in DUI/OVI defense.